M0h3eN/bndf/README.md

 It is very important input data placed in the same network as cluster or, a fast access network that communicates with cluster's network.

 * Create a shared storage accessible by all the nodes in the cluster.
 * Copy input data directly in HDFS using [WebHDFS REST API](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) (Not implemented yet).

+Otherwise, data locality could create major bottlenecks while processing data with Spark.